handsontable/handsontable/docs/next/guides/columns/column-groups.md

 ## Collapsible headers

-The **Collapsible Columns** plugin enables columns and their headers to be collapsed/expanded.
+The [CollapsibleColumns](@/api/collapsibleColumns.md) plugin enables columns and their headers to be collapsed/expanded.

 This plugin adds multi-column headers which have buttons.
 Clicking these buttons will collapse or expand all "child" headers, leaving the first one visible.